 Due to the specialized courses or mission-oriented courses, there is no guarantee that every course will be transferred to Aquinas College.
-If a Dean has a question about the transferability of a course, the student should provide a syllabus from the course.
-The Dean will then submit the syllabus to the faculty member who is an expert in the discipline of the course in question.
+If the Dean or Associate Provost has a question about the transferability of a course, the student should provide a syllabus from the course.
+The Dean or Associate Provost will then submit the syllabus to the faculty member who is an expert in the discipline of the course in question.
 The faculty member will review the syllabus for scope, content, and rigor to determine if the course is equivalent to the Aquinas course.
-The judgment is then communicated to the Dean who will complete the transfer credit process or who will communicate to the student that the course will not transfer.
+The judgment is then communicated to the Dean or Associate Provost who will complete the transfer credit process or who will communicate to the student that the course will not transfer.